Delivering resources to save time, lives, and money

 • Emerging Practices and Technologies

+Winners will be announced at the 2024 CTSO Annual Meeting.
 A TSMO Award Overall Winner is then chosen from the four category winners.

-Many award submissions are also turned into NOCoE Case Studies, which form a library of TSMO strategies, tactics, and best practices that can be shared with other TSMO practitioners and organizations.
+Most award submissions are also turned into NOCoE Case Studies, which form a library of TSMO strategies, tactics, and best practices that can be shared with other TSMO practitioners and organizations.

-Categories
+Award Categories

 Best TSMO Project

-This award will recognize an actual, implemented TSMO project, planning or response to a specific event, or other TSMO improvement with consideration of safety, congestion and/or travel time reliability improvements.
+This award will recognize an actual, implemented TSMO project; planning or response to a specific event; or other TSMO improvement with consideration of safety, congestion and/or travel time reliability improvements.
 These innovative practices seek to advance the transportation system via TSMO strategies, such as active traffic management, connected vehicle applications, traffic incident management, traveler information, integrated corridor management, work zones using TSMO, special event management, and all other TSMO strategies deployed on the system to save lives, time, or money.

 Agency Improvement